Governance at Westgarth

 The Westgarth Local School Board is made up of a number of individuals who represent the different stakeholders in the successful running of the school.

 The Local School Board meets at least once a term, and has committees which meet more regularly to deal with specific issues.
-The Chair (Ruth Bolton) or the governor with responsibility for Safeguarding (Annette Clayton) can be contacted via the school office if you have any specific queries or issues you wish to raise.
+The Chair (Ruth Bolton) or the governor with responsibility for Safeguarding (Ellen Bissell) can be contacted via the school office if you have any specific queries or issues you wish to raise.

 The purpose of having a Local School Board is to: